Malham Peregrine Project 2023 – Update

 So come along and pay us a visit and see one of the most spectacular birds in the Dales!

 The peregrine falcon is one of Britain’s most impressive birds of prey.
 Since 1993 they have nested at Malham Cove in the Yorkshire Dales National Park

-The Royal Society for the Protection of Birds (RSPB) and the Yorkshire Dales National Park Authority (YDNPA) run a viewpoint so you can see these wonderful hunters of the sky along with many other upland birds.
+The Royal Society for the Protection of Birds (RSPB) and the Yorkshire Dales National Park Authority (YDNPA) have run a viewpoint so you can see these wonderful hunters of the sky along with many other upland birds.